-- IMPORTANT: Two scribe lines on the side of the frame bracket indicate maximum adjustment for axle alignment.
+IMPORTANT: Two scribe lines on the side of the frame

+bracket indicate maximum adjustment for axle alignment.
 If the edge of the visible washer touches either scribe line the SwingAlignTM axle alignment adjustment is "out of stroke" (Figure 12).
-Inspect and repair trailer components as necessary and re-align. - IMPORTANT: The SwingAlignTM design maintains proper alignment without welding and without loosening the pivot connection.
+Inspect and repair the trailer components as necessary and re-align.

+IMPORTANT: The SwingAlign[TM] design maintains proper

+alignment without welding and without loosening of the pivot connection.
 DO NOT weld alignment bolt or pivot bolts.
-(Figure 12).
-If connection requires tightening, refer to the Torque Specifications listed in Section 16.